jacobwood27/JWood/projects/superbowl_squares/index.md

 @def title = "Superbowl Squares"

+\note{Objective}{Develop and leverage a simple probabilistic model to answer a real world question.}

 You know that game everyone plays when watching the Superbowl?
 Where you buy a square for a dollar and then if the two last digits of the score at the end of the quarter end up corresponding to your square you win some money?

 @@im-100